FTCTeam4977/EngineeringNotebook2012-2013/October6-2012.md

 We recieved the waterjet-cut plates for the rollerclaw, made from 1/8 inch steel.
 The accuracy of the waterjet meant that they fit exactly to the tetrix c-channel.

 ### Website
-We worked on our new team website, improving the overall look, and pushing the 2.0 site to the test web adress of dev.team4977.org
+Work began on our new revised website, with the objective of pushing it live before our first competition.